Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 ## TypeScript module: Transpile to CJS, AMD, ES, System modules

-TypeScript supports ES module syntax <https://www.typescriptlang.org/docs/handbook/modules.html>, which can be kept as ES6, or transpiled to other formats, including CommonJS/Node.js, AMD/RequireJS, UMD/UmdJS, or System/SystemJS, according to the specified transpiler option in tsconfig.json:
+TypeScript supports all JavaScript syntax, including the ES6 module syntax <https://www.typescriptlang.org/docs/handbook/modules.html>.
+When TypeScript transpiles, the ES module code can either be kept as ES6, or transpiled to other formats, including CommonJS/Node.js, AMD/RequireJS, UMD/UmdJS, or System/SystemJS, according to the specified transpiler options in `tsconfig.json`:

 ```js
 {